Ada Ehi: Awards and recognition

 In 2017, Ehi was named on YNaija's list of "100 Influential Christian Personalities in Nigeria".
 She won the 2017 Groove Awards for West African Artist of the Year; being nominated alongside Frank Edwards, Sinach, Joe Praize and the Preachers.
 In 2019 "Only You" was listed as one of the 20 most viewed songs of the decade from Nigeria.
-On 26 August 2021, she received her first YouTube Plaques for reaching 1 million subscribers on YouTube.
+On August 26, 2021, she received her first YouTube Plaque for reaching 1 million subscribers on YouTube.